Grids of the Future

 Our ambition

-By 2030, we aim to partner with 10 champion utilities around the world to advance digital and battery storage solutions to:
+By 2030, we aim to partner with 10 utilities on three continents to:*

 New case study series